Israeli author Ayelet Gundar-Goshen tackles racism in new novel | DW | 13.07.2021

 The characters are complex.
 Reality is complicated and there are no simple truths.

-This is also true concerning antisemitism: When "The Jew did it" is smeared in large letters at the kids' school, Lilach herself ponders whether her son could have killed Jamal.
+This is also true concerning antisemitism: When "The Jew killed him" is smeared in large letters at the kids' school, Lilach herself ponders whether her son could have killed Jamal.

 "What I hate the most about the current atmosphere is the idea that if you write a novel today, you are not supposed to say anything that sounds racist or antisemitic or anti-women," Gundar-Goshen said.
 "It is making a complete mess about what is a discourse."